Hierarchical Planning with Latent World Models: Introduction

-\begin{itemize}[ leftmargin=*, itemsep=4pt, parsep=0pt, topsep=2pt, partopsep=0pt ] \item We introduce HWM, a hierarchical MPC framework that couples multiple learned world models via a shared latent space, enabling direct subgoal transfer across levels without hierarchical policies, skill learning, or task-specific rewards. \item We show that HWM unlocks a new capability for zero-shot world-model planning: solving non-greedy real-robot tasks from visual inputs, where success requires temporarily moving away from the goal.
-HWM achieves 70\% success on Franka pick-\&-place from a single goal image, compared to 0\% for VJEPA2-AC, and also outperforms strong vision-language-action models trained on $\sim77\times$ more robotic interaction data. \item We demonstrate that HWM is a modular, model-agnostic planning abstraction, consistently improving zero-shot performance across diverse latent world models, including VJEPA2-AC (robot manipulation), DINO-WM (push manipulation), and PLDM (maze navigation). \item We show that hierarchical planning improves both performance and efficiency on long-horizon tasks, achieving substantial success-rate gains (up to $+44\%$ and $+39\%$) while reducing inference-time planning cost by up to $4\times$ compared to single-level planners.
+We summarize our contributions as follows: \begin{itemize} \item We introduce HWM, a hierarchical MPC formulation that couples learned world models at different temporal scales via a shared latent space, enabling direct subgoal transfer across levels without hierarchical policies, skill learning, or task-specific rewards. \item We show that HWM unlocks a new capability for zero-shot world-model planning: solving non-greedy real-robot tasks from visual inputs, where success requires temporarily moving away from the goal.
+HWM achieves 70\% success on Franka pick-\&-place from a single goal image, compared to 0\% for VJEPA2-AC \citep{assran2025v}, and compares favorably to several zero-shot VLA baselines under the evaluated setup. \item We demonstrate consistent gains across three latent world-model backbones --- VJEPA2-AC (manipulation), DINO-WM (push manipulation), and PLDM (maze navigation) --- and show that hierarchical planning improves both performance (up to $+44\%$ and $+39\%$ absolute) and efficiency (up to a $3\times$ reduction in planning compute) on long-horizon tasks. \end{itemize}